 Internships (2 credits - Limited Enrollment)

-An internship gives students the opportunity to develop firsthand their clinical practice skills and gain insight into the legal profession in England by undertaking a voluntary internship with members of the Bar, solicitors, U.S. law firms, the judiciary, private and public sector organizations and leading law and policy reform advocates.
-Under the supervision and guidance of the internship director, students are placed with an intern host and become involved in a wide range of activities with the intern host including writing memoranda, participating in meetings, drafting agreements, and attending court hearings.
+An internship gives students the opportunity to develop firsthand their clinical practice skills and gain insight into the legal profession in England by undertaking a voluntary externship with members of the Bar, solicitors, U.S. law firms, the judiciary, private and public sector organizations and leading law and policy reform advocates.
+Under the supervision and guidance of the externship director, students are placed with an intern host and become involved in a wide range of activities with the intern host including writing memoranda, participating in meetings, drafting agreements, and attending court hearings.
 The student's work experience is then supplemented by weekly classes where the students examine the challenges they face and how these are met.
 The student is then required to write a paper up to seven pages in length that reviews their experiences from a reflective perspective.
 The course is graded on credit/no credit basis.

 Professional Responsibility (3 credits)

 Professor Michael Finch